RahulPol/js-ts-node-golang/04-typescript/1-Basics/01 intro/ReadMe.md

 The first step is to actually take the TypeScript source code and compile it to JavaScript that NodeJS and browsers can execute.
-Now, in order to compile the TypeScript files into JavaScript files, we open up the terminal and execute Npx TSC and we will start the TypeScript compiler in watch mode with minus minus watch.
+Now, in order to compile the TypeScript files into JavaScript files, we open up the terminal and execute `npx tsc` and we will start the TypeScript compiler in watch mode with minus minus watch.
 This means that if you make any modifications to our source code, it will recompile them on the fly.
 Now on its initial compile, it's already generated the output JavaScript into the lib folder.
 So for our source index.ts file, TypeScript has gone ahead and generated lib Index.js file.